Student Privacy Rights

 How do I inspect my education records?

-- Complete an Education Inspection and Review Request Form [pdf] and return it to The HUB in order to notify the University Registrar's Office.
+- Complete an Request to Review Student Record Form [pdf] and return it to The HUB in order to notify the University Registrar's Office.

 - The custodian of the education record you wish to inspect will contact you to arrange a mutually convenient time for inspection, not more than 45 days after your request.
 The custodian or designee will be present during your inspection.

 - You will not be permitted to review financial information, including your parents' financial information; or confidential letters of recommendation, if you have waived your right to inspect such letters.

 - You can get copies of your education records from the office where they are kept for 25 cents per page, prepaid.

 - Send a written, signed request for amendment to the University Registrar, Carnegie Mellon University, A19 Warner Hall, Pittsburgh, PA 15213.
 Your request should specify the record you want to have amended and the reason for amendment.